 Based on the number of employees and visitors who may have disabilities and an accessibility need at our office, they will be notified of an emergency response through visual and auditory methods.
 Furthermore, our designated floor representatives will locate and ensure that assistance is provided to those who require it in the case of an evacuation.
 Once the aforementioned employee or visitor is safe, the floor representative reports to the master fire warden to provide the floor representative’s evacuation report.

 Coca-Cola Limited is committed to employ a diverse and inclusive workforce.
-We have a number of programs and policies in place to support this goal and we are committed to notify it to all our applicants by including it in our job postings as well as on our website.
+We have a number of programs and policies in place to support this goal and we are committed to communicating it to all our applicants by including it in our job postings as well as on our website.
 We are planning to ensure that our website is compliant with the Information and Communication Standards under the IASR’s requirements by working with suppliers.

 Assessment and Selection